mrehanali/api-autogen/README.md

 # AI-Powered Front-end Generator

 This is a FastAPI-based backend service that transforms natural language descriptions into React-based front-end code using AutoGen with streaming response.
-It implements a two-agent workflow for development and review.
+It implements a two-agent workflow for development and design.

 ## Features

 - Single REST API endpoint accepting natural language UI descriptions
 - Streaming response for real-time code generation feedback
-- Two-agent workflow with Developer and Reviewer agents
+- Two-agent workflow with Developer and Designer agents
 - React components with Tailwind CSS generation
 - Basic responsive design implementation